 Permission for the controversial temporary closure of Crow Lane, under emergency Covid legislation, ran out on December 1.

-"It is our intention to carry out the necessary process to make this closure permanent, and while we carry that out we will be looking to safely re-open the road to traffic.
+A Derbyshire County Council spokesperson said earlier this week: "It is our intention to carry out the necessary process to make this closure permanent, and while we carry that out we will be looking to safely re-open the road to traffic.

 “This will take place as soon as possible, once we have made sure the road is safe and we have signs in place to warn all users of the road that it is now open to all traffic.

 “The permanent closure will take us some time to process and will give local people and road users the chance to have their say.
 We’d expect this process to take around three months.”